thzubeli/cassandra-migrate-aws/README.md

 Cassandra-migrate is a incremental migration tool for Cassandra.

 ## Version 1.3.0 update
-- Allow migrations folder to be specified using the `--migrations` command-line. switch.
+- Allow migrations folder to be specified using the `--migrations` command-line switch.
 - Refactored code to StandardJS.
 - Replaced classes with factory functions.
 - Allow keyspace to be created when using the `up` command with the `--create` command-line switch.